 Almost 40 years since Roe v.
 Wade, American women and their families continue to face a wide range of reproductive challenges.
 These challenges are intensified in communities of color, where economic inequalities, health disparities, and racial prejudice all play a role in compounding the pressures facing women seeking to maintain their health and the health of their families.
 Using a multi-issue “Reproductive Justice” approach, many organizations are working with a broader group of allies to win reproductive rights battles that previously were unwinnable.

-In 2013 The Overbrook Foundation awarded grants to the following organizations in recognition of their important work to expand Reproductive Justice.
+In 2015, The Overbrook Foundation awarded grants to the following organizations in recognition of their important work to expand Reproductive Justice.

-U.S. Program and Latin America and the Caribbean Program – $70,000 (first payment of a two-year grant)
+General Operating Support – $35,000 (first payment of a two-year grant)